alexandreiabattles/content-ops-starter/content/pages/accumulated-score-aw.md

           defending Kleopatra's legacy against any invaders...

-          Each blow of their swords resounds like thunder in the desert, and their presence on the battlefield is enough to make their rivals fall.
-          Under the leadership of Kleopatra, the Eagles Army is more than an
-          army: it is the divine eye of Egypt, destined to crush any force that threatens.
+          **Prince Mavo** lead his warrior troops with great power, each blow of their swords resounds like thunder in the desert, and their presence on the battlefield is enough to make their rivals fall.
+Under the leadership of Kleopatra, the Eagles Army is more than an army: it is the divine eye of Egypt, destined to crush any force that threatens.

           **STATE OF YOUR CITIES :**